Details on credit achievements

 These are the forms to use when validating seminars or journal clubs:

-(*) When you attend a conference other than the major international ones mentioned above (e.g. local conferences, but also symposia), you cannot validate 1 credit per se, but you can still include some seminars of the event in your "seminar sheet" (i.e. 12 seminar entries will count as 1 credit):
+When you attend a conference other than the major international ones mentioned above and marked with * (e.g. local conferences and symposia), you cannot validate 1 credit per se, but can include some talks of such events as entries on your "seminar sheet" (12 seminar entries = 1 credit):

 - 1 seminar for a half-day conference